KDE/documentation-develop-kde-org/content/docs/apps/kmines/theme.md

 ---
-title: Making a KMines Theme
+title: Making a KMines theme
 description: How to add a theme to KMines.
 weight: 1
 authors: